Intro

 Creating schedules

-it is now possible to add resources and components,
+With access to a World it is now possible to add resources and components,

-however to run systems a Schedule
+however to run systems a Schedule is recommended.

 There are two types of schedules in this setup:

-(ignoring physics for now).
+Process and Physics (ignoring physics for now).

-run all systems that will execute on _physics_process
+run all systems that will execute on _physics_process.

 |